 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 12:29 am and the next low tide at 12:53 pm.
-The first high tide was at 6:08 am and the next high tide at 7:47 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:36 am and the next high tide will be at 3:46 pm.
+The first low tide will be at 9:43 am and the next low tide at 9:53 pm.

-The lunar phase is a First Quarter Moon.
-Today we had 17 hours and 24 minutes of sun.
-The solar transit was at 1:15 pm and the length of time the moon will be visible will be 13 hours and 57 minutes.
+The lunar phase is a Waxing Crescent.
+Today we will have 9 hours and 2 minutes of sun.
+The solar transit will be at 12:33 pm and the length of time the moon will be visible will be 13 hours and 31 minutes.

-The tidal coefficient today is 44, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small. to end the day with a tidal coefficient of 45.
-The tide heights today are 3.6 ft, 7.5 ft, 1.0 ft and 7.5 ft.
-We can compare these levels with the maximum high tide recorded in the tide tables for Point Latouche (Yakutat Bay) which is of 12.8 ft and a minimum height of -3.0 ft.
+The tidal coefficient today is 91.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 84 to end the day with a tidal coefficient of 78.
+The tide heights today are 11.2 ft, 0.3 ft, 9.8 ft and 0.0 ft.
+We can compare these levels with the maximum high tide recorded in the tide tables for Point Latouche (Yakutat Bay) which is of 13.1 ft and a minimum height of -3.0 ft.

-The solunar fishing calendar in Point Latouche (Yakutat Bay) tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Point Latouche (Yakutat Bay) tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Point Latouche (Yakutat Bay).
 The times are generated in local time in Alaska´s Inside Passage and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: